cloud-gov/cg-workshop/02-slides-lab.md

 # Further exploration

-Once you've visited your app and viewed `cf app cgapp`, try the following:
+Once you've visited your app and viewed `cf app cglab`, try the following:

 * Run `cf buildpacks`.
 What languages are available by default?
 * Uncomment the `manifest.yml` line with `buildpack`, then run `cf push` and check status with `cf app cglab`.
 What's changed in staging or application status?